gradle/exemplar/README.md

 #### Verifying using a JUnit Runner

 This library provides 2 JUnit runners [SamplesRunner](src/main/java/org/gradle/samples/test/runner/SamplesRunner.java) (executes via CLI) and [GradleSamplesRunner](src/main/java/org/gradle/samples/test/runner/GradleSamplesRunner.java) (executes samples using [Gradle's Tooling API](https://docs.gradle.org/current/userguide/embedding.html))

+**NOTE:** GradleSamplesRunner supports Java 8 and above and ignores tests when running on Java 7 or lower.

 To use them, just create a JUnit test class in your test sources (maybe something like `src/integTest/com/example/SamplesIntegrationTest.java`, [keeping these slow tests separate](https://docs.gradle.org/current/userguide/java_testing.html#sec:configuring_java_integration_tests) from your fast unit tests.) and annotate it with which JUnit runner implementation you'd like and where to find samples.
 Like this: